 Injury Benefit is one of the benefits you can get under the Occupational Injuries Benefit Scheme.
 It is a weekly payment.
 You can get it if you are unfit for work due to:

 - An accident at work

-- An accident while travelling (on an unbroken journey) directly to or from work
+- An accident while travelling directly to or from work (on an unbroken journey)

 Injury Benefit is taxable but you are unlikely to pay tax if it is your only income.

-Budget 2019: The maximum weekly rate of Injury Benefit will increase by €5 with proportional increases for qualified adults and those on reduced rates of payment.
-In addition, the weekly rate for a qualified child will increase by €2.20 from €31.80 to €34 for children under 12 years of age.
-It will increase by €5.20 from €31.80 to €37 for children aged 12 years and over.
+From January 2023, the maximum rate of Injury Benefit will increase by €12 with proportional increases for people on reduced rates of payment.
+The weekly rate for a qualified child will increase by €2 from €40 to €42 for children under 12 years of age.
+It will increase by €2 from €48 to €50 for children aged 12 years and over.

 Social insurance (PRSI) contributions

 To get Injury Benefit, you must be in employment insurable at PRSI Class A, D, J or M. At class M, only employees aged under 16 are covered.

 You do not need a certain number of PRSI contributions to qualify for Injury Benefit.

 You will qualify if you are unfit for work because of an occupational disease or an accident at work or an accident while travelling to or from work.